 - International and regional

 - Offices with training contracts: Birmingham, Bristol, Cambridge, Chichester, Gatwick, Leeds, London, Manchester, Newbury, Newcastle, Sheffeld, Southampton

 The Irwin Mitchell independent registered charity, the Irwin Mitchell Charities Foundation (IMCF), has made over £1.5 million of charitable donations since its formation.

 Main areas of work

-Business Legal Services: The firm offers a wide range of commercial services.
-In recent years, it has signifi cantly expanded its corporate, commercial litigation and real estate services and aims to become a leading provider of business legal services.
-Areas of expertise include banking and finance, commercial litigation and dispute resolution, construction and infrastructure projects, corporate and commercial, employment, environmental, insolvency, international, investigations and prosecutions, pensions, planning, real estate, recoveries, restructuring and tax.
+For Business Legal Services, the firm offers a wide range of commercial services.
+Areas of expertise include banking and finance, commercial litigation and dispute resolution, construction and infrastructure projects, corporate and commercial, employment, environmental, insolvency, international, investigations and prosecutions, pensions, planning, real estate, recoveries, restructuring, tax.